Maine Public Broadcasting Network: Subchannels

-The digital signals of MPBN's television stations are multiplexed:
+The signals of MPBN's television stations are multiplexed:

 On October 27, 2010, MPBN added PBS World programming to its .3 subchannel and in late 2014 replaced its SD feed on its .2 subchannel with Create.
 Both had been offered for several years on Time Warner Cable, which is available to a large number of subscribers throughout Maine.
 For the 2013 and 2014 Maine Legislature sessions, Maine Capitol Connection was on the .4 subchannel, replacing the PBS Kids children's programming.

 Repack

 Out of the five full power signals operated by MPBN, WMEA-TV was the only one required to change channels as part of the repack.
 The only UHF full power signal changed from RF channel 45 to channel 36 on March 13, 2020.
+WCBB was licensed to change from Channel 10 to channel 20 effective August 15, 2023.

 Radio stations

 MPBN operates ten radio transmitters and four translators.
 Seven transmitters broadcast an FM signal and HD1 and HD2 channels.
 FM on those seven channels and HD1 is Maine Public Radio programming.
 HD2, WBQF, WBQE, WBQA and the four translators are dedicated to Maine Public Classical, which contains a large amount of Classical 24 and other classical and music programming.
+In 2021, MPBN applied for multiple new NCE licenses and was eventually granted seven construction permits for these new stations.
+Four have been allocated to its classical programming while three have been allocated to Maine Public Radio.